-Look Up, Down and Around for Wildlife
+8. Look Up, Down and Around for Wildlife

-From February through April, visitors can stop by one of two hawkwatch viewing areas where you may see dozens of Swainson’s Hawks soar overhead as part of their spring migration.
+From February through April, visitors can stop by one of two hawk-watch viewing areas where you may see dozens of Swainson’s Hawks soar overhead as part of their spring migration.

-“Part of Anza-Borrego Foundation’s work over the past 50 years has been securing 55,000 acres of privately-owned property within the Park so that explorers of all ages can see wildlife in their natural habitats,” explained Husby.
+“Part of Anza-Borrego Foundation’s work over the past 50 years has been securing 55,000 acres of privately-owned property within the park so that explorers of all ages can see wildlife in their natural habitats,” explained Husby.

 - Before letting kids explore on their own, explain to them that they should not put their hands under rocks or into crevices without looking first.

-Hiking, Biking, and 4-Wheel Driving
+9. Hiking, Biking, and 4-Wheel Driving

-One of the most popular hikes is Borrego Palm Canyon, a family-friendly, three-mile hike known for its oversized palm tree grove and bighorn sheep sightings, culminating in a palm oasis and small waterfall.
+One of the most popular hikes is the Borrego Palm Canyon trail.
+A family-friendly, three-mile walk known for its oversized palm tree grove and bighorn sheep sightings, culminating in a palm oasis and small waterfall.

 Another great one for budding adventurers is Pictograph Trail, with an optional extension to Smuggler’s Canyon.
 This is an easy two- or three-mile out and back trail that leads to a pictograph-covered boulder.
 If you choose to do the extension, you’ll be rewarded with great views of the Vallecito Valley from the top of a steep dry waterfall.

 There are also many biking options, and if you don’t want to bring your bicycles, you can rent them from Bike Borrego.

-Free Park Programming
+10. Free Park Programming